Welcome to our Year of Impact

 10 days ago

-Message from the Principal, Mr. Zak Watson
+A Message From Principal, Mr. Zak Watson:

 - 2017-2018 PARENT/STUDENT/TEACHER/PRINCIPAL COMPACT

 - 2016-2017 Ford Elementary School Parent Involvement Policy

 - 2016-2017 Politica de Participación de los Padres